J.T. (Jeremy) Burman, PhD

 - The history and theory of developmental psychology, especially related to Jean Piaget.
 This aligns with RUG's stategic focus on "healthy ageing" by helping us to understand the primary theoretical framework informing our contemporary conception of human development: what does it mean to "age" such that we might then do it in a "healthy" way?

-Burman, J. T. (in press).
-Development under evolution: Examining neglected invisibles, like Piaget’s, is the task of intellectual history.
+Burman, J. T. (2019).
+Development.
 In R. J. Sternberg & W. Pickren, eds, Handbook of the intellectual history of psychology: How psychological ideas have evolved from past to present.
-New York: Cambridge University Press.
+Cambridge University Press.

 Burman, J. T. (2016).
 Piaget’s neo-Gödelian turn: Between biology and logic, origins of the New Theory.
 Theory & Psychology, 26(6), 751-772. doi:10.1177/0959354316672595

-- The importation of methods from the Digital Humanities for use as tools in reflecting on psychology, which is the basis for my lab: "the epistemic cartography lab."
+- The importation of methods from the Digital Humanities for use as tools in reflecting on psychology.

 Burman, J. T. (2018).
 What is History of Psychology?
 Network analysis of Journal Citation Reports, 2009-2015.
 Sage Open. doi: 10.1177/2158244018763005